 Is thoracic spine posture associated with shoulder pain, range of motion and function?
 A systematic review

-Two articles on PainSci cite Barrett 2016: 1.
+Two pages on PainSci cite Barrett 2016: 1.
 Does Posture Matter?
 2. Complete Guide to Frozen Shoulder

 PainSci commentary on Barrett 2016: ?This page is one of thousands in the PainScience.com bibliography.
 It is not a general article: it is focused on a single scientific paper, and it may provide only just enough context for the summary to make sense.
 Links to other papers and more general information are provided wherever possible.

-This is a review of ten scientific studies of the relationship between shoulder pain and thoracic spine posture, specifically kyphosis, the slouched or “hunchback” upper back curvature widely assumed to be a cause of pain.
-Six of the studies were judged to have a moderate to high risk of bias.
-Collectively these studies produced “moderate” evidence of no relationship: that is, there’s “no significant difference in thoracic kyphosis between groups with and without shoulder pain.”
-One study (with a high risk of bias) contradicted the others, identifying more kyphosis in people with shoulder pain.
-There is strong evidence that shoulder movement is greater if you’re straighter.
+This is a review of ten scientific studies of the relationship between shoulder pain and thoracic spine posture, specifically kyphosis, the slouched or “hunchback” upper back curvature widely assumed to be source of pain.
+Six of the studies were deemed to have a medium to high risk of bias.
+Collectively they show “moderate” evidence of no relationship: that is, there’s “no significant difference in thoracic kyphosis between groups with and without shoulder pain.”
+One study contradicted the others, identifying more kyphosis in people with shoulder pain — but it was the study with the highest risk of a bias.
+So this review confirms that there is some evidence-of-absence for kyphosis as a cause of shoulder pain, and almost nothing pointing the other way.

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.